‘Let’s play a game.’

 This is also known as the ‘Herbal Essences’ waterfall, because a lot of hair commercials have been shot here and most popularly the Herbal Essences one.
 It involves a gorgeous model enjoying a luxurious shower, and at one point, she dips her hair into the water and flips it back to form a gorgeous arc of sparkling water.
 Something like this –

 Last stop for the day, and home to a crocodile!
 We had the option to go swimming here as well, but it really was quite cold by then and given that this was my second day in Oz, I didn’t want to fall ill.
 So a couple of us decided to go hunting for said croc instead.
 Yeah, we failed at that.
 How can you search for something that will be seen only at will?

-Cuz Rohan had magically produced more sugar.
-Marshmallows and hot chocolate, and those darn Lamingtons again!
-We cuddled up to some delicious hot choc after what had been a long, wet, cold, but unbelievably fun day, before getting back into Gus the Bus for the long ride back home.
+We cuddled up to some delicious hot chocolate after what had been a long, wet, cold, but unbelievably fun day, before getting back into Gus the Bus for the long ride back home.

-You’d think after the high of the day, we’d all be dead and sleepy and have a warm and toasty journey back among the hills, right?
+You’d think after the high of the day, we’d all be tired and sleepy, right?
 HAHAHAHAHA no. Trust Cuz Rohan to KEEP US SINGING till the last person was dropped off!
 He regaled us with tales and experiences from his other tours, taught us moves to some typical Aussie tunes and had us dancing and singing all the way back to Cairns!

-We bonded together so well and I made some lovely friends that I’m actually still in touch with.
+We bonded, and I made some lovely friends that I’m actually still in touch with.
 Mad, mad world, but such a wonderful one, eh?!

 You’ve GOT to do this if you’re headed to Cairns!
-You’ve GOT to experience the magic of those falls and go mad splashing around as much as you can!
+You’ve GOT to experience the magic of some of the BEST waterfalls in Cairns, and go mad splashing around as much as you can!
 This totally makes it to my list of fun experiences!